B.C. limits indoor gatherings, cancels New Year's Eve events as Omicron picks up speed | CBC News

 The new public health measures, which will come into effect on Monday and remain in place until Jan.
 31, include:

-- Indoor personal gatherings limited to household members plus 10 guests or one additional household — as long as everyone aged 12 and up is vaccinated.
+- Indoor personal gatherings limited to household members plus 10 guests or one additional household — as long as everyone 12 and over is vaccinated.

 - Organized New Year's Eve events of all sizes must be cancelled, except for seated gatherings.